Amyloid cardiomyopathy: Pathophysiology

 Amyloid proteins are deposited in the myocardium.
 This limits ventricular filling during diastole, which increases end-diastolic volume.
-This can lead to a variety of cardiac issues, such as congestive heart failure, atrial arrythmia, ventricular arrythmia, and blocks to cardiac nervous conduction.
+This can lead to a variety of cardiac issues, such as congestive heart failure, atrial arrhythmia, ventricular arrhythmia, and blocks to cardiac nervous conduction.

 Diagnosis

 Diagnosis is often delayed, because its symptoms are non-specific.

 Electrocardiography can be used to identify low voltage and patterns similar to those of a heart attack.

 Cardiac MRI can be used to distinguish it from hypertensive heart disease.
 This shows a thicker interventricular septum.

 Treatment

 Chemotherapy can treat amyloidosis if it is related to immunoglobulins.
 Liver transplant can treat amyloidosis if it is related to familial transthyretin.

+Acoramidis (Attruby) was approved for medical use in the United States in November 2024, to treat adults with cardiomyopathy of wild-type or variant (hereditary) transthyretin-mediated amyloidosis (ATTR-CM) to reduce death and hospitalization related to heart problems.

 Prognosis

 Outcomes for amyloid cardiomyopathy are generally very poor, with fewer than 10% of patients surviving more than 5 years.
 Without treatment, few patients survive more than 6 months.

 Epidemiology

 In developed countries, amyloid cardiomyopathy is estimated to be involved in 0.1% of deaths.